Don Valley Parkway flooding. Here's why it happens so often

 Is this going to get any better?

-Unfortunately, in all likelihood, this is not going to get better anytime soon, or at least not quickly.
+Unfortunately, in all likelihood, this is not going to get better anytime soon.

-Conservation Authority staff work very hard on flood management, of course.
-However, there's only so much that you can do with a river that's been flooding since before the city was even here.
+Toronto and Region Conservation Authority staff work very hard on flood management, of course.
+There is only so much that you can do, however, with a river that's been cresting its banks since before Toronto was even here, and there's only so much that can be done to counteract the changes we've caused in our climate.

 In recent years, a fairly aggressive flood management plan was put into place for the south end of the Don Valley, sparking off major excavation and construction to try to deal with the problem.
 However, even as of April 2014, both the Lower Don and Brickworks regions of the Don River - both of which border the last stretch of the Parkway before it merges with the Gardner Expressway - were still identified as 'flood vulnerable areas' on Toronto and Region Conversation Authority maps.